21 OF THE BEST CHRISTMAS VACATION IDEAS

 In need of ideas for the best Christmas vacation?
 Look no further.
-Instead of bookmarking this article for a date closer to the holiday, give it a read now – Christmas will be here before you know it.
+Instead of bookmarking this article for a date closer to Christmas, give it a read now – Christmas will be here before you know it.

 • View the snow sculptures.

 • See the ice sculptures during the day and at night when they are illuminated with colorful lights.

 • Visit the kid’s ice world featuring ice slides, animal sculptures, and ice lanterns.

 • Ice skating.